 Here are the things you must educate your organization on:

-- Your process for prioritizing data requests, process for data sharing and access
+- Your process for prioritizing data requests, data sharing, and access

 - Data Basics in databases, tables, data structures and SQL